 Air flow ratings of 208-230 volt units are at 230v.
 Air flow ratings of 460 volt units are at 460 volts.
 Operation of units at a voltage different from the rating point will affect air flow.
+Eubank does not recommend operating at airflows lower than what is stated in this table

-Table 3.
+Table 1.
 CFM @ External Static Pressure (Wet Coil) (IWG)